-Advocacy for planned home birth not in patients' best interestNovember 13th, 2012 in Obstetrics & gynaecology /
+Advocacy for planned home birth not in patients' best interestNovember 13, 2012 in Medicine & Health / Obstetrics & gynaecology

 Advocates of planned home birth have emphasized its benefits for patient safety, patient satisfaction, cost effectiveness, and respect for women's rights.
 A clinical opinion paper published in the American Journal of Obstetrics and Gynecology critically evaluates each of these claims in its effort to identify professionally appropriate responses of obstetricians and other concerned physicians to planned home birth.